julianitow/SSHTunnelApp/README.md

 - Create both local and remote SSH tunnels.
 - Manage SSH keys for secure authentication.
 (TBD)
 - Advanced tunnel configuration settings, including local and remote ports.
 - Profile management for easy configuration and tunnel reuse.
+(TBD)
 - Real-time status visualization of active tunnels.

 ## Installation

 1. Download the latest version of the application from [releases](https://github.com/julianitow/SSHTunnelApp/releases).
-2. Double-click the .dmg file to mount the application volume.
+2. Extract app from downloaded zip file to applications folder.
 3. Drag and drop the application into the Applications folder.

 ## Usage